-By timothy from Slashdot's have-in-my-hand-a-list-of-names department
+By timothy from Slashdot's it-puts-the-coffee-lotion-(tm)-on-its-skin department

-By Soulskill from Slashdot's dead-tree-salvation department
+By timothy from Slashdot's first-in-relation-to-what department